-The Bank of China Tower skyscraper might be the most recognisable skyscraper in Central, Hong Kong.
-When it was completed, the Bank of China Tower was the tallest building in Hong Kong, the tallest in Asia, and the tallest outside the United States.
+The BoC Tower skyscraper might be the most recognizable skyscraper in Central, Hong Kong.
+When it was completed, it was the tallest building in Hong Kong, the tallest in Asia, and the tallest outside the United States.

 Video gamers – you may recognize it from Sim City 3000 and Sim City 4.